 From the phenomenon that is the Le Chiquito teeny tiny bag by Jacquemus, the nineties love affair with the baguette bag thanks to Carrie Bradshaw, and a waiting list along with eye-watering price tag for a Birkin, the trend for an iconic bag is here to stay.

 When thinking about investing in a designer bag it’s important to remember that research is key.

-I researched the bags and their designers, worked out the budget I could realistically afford in the six months I had to save and above all, honestly hand-on-heart I knew I would love forever.
+I researched the bags and their designers, worked out the budget I could realistically afford in the six months I had to save, and above all, if I honestly hand-on-heart knew I would love forever.

-Designer bag prices may feel high to begin with, but breaking it down into price per wear will ease the initial pinch your purse may feel to begin with.
+Designer bag prices may feel high to begin with – and they are, but breaking it down into price per wear will ease the initial pinch your purse may feel to begin with.
 If you buy it now and wear it for more than 20 years, broken down like that it doesn’t sound so bad.

 What I love about the designer handbag is it’s ability to become the focus of any outfit, lifting it immediately, raising its fashion game and updating every item in your wardrobe for years to come.